 Company Name Check and Approval

-Foreign investors who do not immediately establish a physical office may use a professionally provided registered office address, provided it complies with statutory requirements.
+Foreign investors without immediate premises may use a professionally managed registered office facility, provided it meets statutory requirements.

 Registered Office Address Services in Sri Lanka

-• Articles of Association aligned with business activities
+- Drafting Articles of Association aligned with the business model

 Ongoing Compliance for Foreign‑Owned Companies

-For foreign investors managing businesses remotely, ongoing compliance requires local professional support to avoid penalties and operational disruptions.
+For foreign investors managing businesses remotely, local company secretarial support is critical to avoid penalties, delays, and operational disruptions.

 Ongoing Company Secretarial and Compliance Services

-Foreign investors succeed in Sri Lanka when company incorporation is treated as a structured process rather than a one‑time filing exercise.
-Proper planning, compliant address arrangements, and ongoing professional support together form a strong foundation for long‑term business success.
+Foreign investors succeed in Sri Lanka when incorporation is treated as a structured compliance journey, not a one‑off filing exercise.
+Proper planning, compliant infrastructure, and ongoing advisory support create a strong foundation for growth.

-If you are planning to register a company in Sri Lanka as a foreign investor, the first step is proper evaluation and name approval.
+If you are planning to register a company in Sri Lanka as a foreign investor, the right advice at the start saves time, cost, and risk.

 Learn more about the process and how we assist foreign investors